YMakushenko/visualization/02_activities/assignments/assignment_2.md

       ```
     - How could this data visualization have been improved?
       ```
+      The good data visualization could have been improved by:

+      •  Adding more detailed annotations for significant pandemics can provide additional context and understanding.
+      •  Adding more information about ongoing pandemic.
+This information would be timely.
+      •  Adding dynamics over time for understanding the scale.
+      •  Making the data visualization inclusive.

-      This data visualization could have been improved by:
+      The bad data visualization could have been improved by:

       •  Simplifying the design.
 Unnecessary elements should be remove and focus should be on the key data points.
       •  Using a limited and distinct color palette to clearly distinguish the data points.
 The colors should be used consistently and meaningfully to aid understanding.
       •  Clearing labels and legends.
+Removing insignificant information to focus more on the important.
       ```
 - Word count should not exceed (as a maximum) 500 words for each visualization (i.e.
 300 words for your good example and 500 for your bad example)